Best Protein Powder for Muscle Mass Gain

 - Casein: Low-moderate lactose (1-2g per serving)

-- Plant proteins: No lactose
+- Plant proteins: Zero lactose

-4. Third-Party Testing (Critical for Safety)
+4. Third-Party Testing — Non-Negotiable for Safety

-Must-Have Certifications:
+Required Certifications:

 - NSF Certified for Sport